-After seven unexcused absences, an administrator or designee will call the parents/guardians and mail home a letter.
-He/she will apprise them of the severity of the situation and invite them to a School and Family Conference to develop a SAIP.
-If a parent refuses a meeting, the student's attendance information will be forwarded to the magistrate's office.
-The letter will serve as official notice of his/her child's seventh unexcused absence.
-The letter will state that the parent has five school days to respond and set up a School and Family Conference, or the student's attendance information will be forwarded to the magistrate's office.
-A copy of the letter will be sent to Children and Youth Services.
+After six unexcused absences, an administrator or designee will call the parents/guardians and mail home a letter.
+He/she will apprise them of the severity of the situation and invite them to a School and Family Conference to develop a SAIP, unless one was already conducted during the current school year.
+If a parent refuses a meeting, the meeting will still be held and the student's attendance information will be forwarded to the magistrate's office.
+The letter will serve as official notice of his/her child's sixth unexcused absence.
+The letter will state that the parent has two school days to respond and set up a School and Family Conference, or the school will reach out to the family.
+Referral to the SAP Team is at the discretion of the school counselor who will be copied in the letter A copy of the letter will be sent to Children and Youth Services, as authorized by the building administrator.